Policy Name: Declaration of Non-Real College Property as Surplus

 Surplus Personal Property

-1. Throughout the course of each academic year, a Department Head may provide a list of any equipment or supplies that he or she deems to be surplus or obsolete to the Inventory Control Coordinator.
-The Inventory Control Coordinator will forward these lists to the Chief Financial Officer.
+1. Throughout the course of each academic year, a Department Head may provide a list of any equipment or supplies that he or she deems to be surplus or obsolete to the Assistant Vice President of Management Services.
+The Assistant Vice President of Management Services will forward these lists to the Senior Vice President and Chief Financial Officer.

-2. The Chief Financial Officer will review the list of surplus property to determine whether any of the items should be retained or given to another department.
+2. The Senior Vice President and Chief Financial Officer will review the list of surplus property to determine whether any of the items should be retained or given to another department.
 If it is determined that the property is broken or damaged and is not salable, the college will dispose of it and not offer for public sale.

 4. Anything to the contrary notwithstanding, surplus property may be donated to Onondaga County or to another governmental agency or a non-profit entity with approval of the President.